Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update: Conclusion

 \subsubsection{\textbf{2D MNIST Maze Environment}}

 Each state is given as a grey scale 28 $\times$ 28 image.
-We apply 2 convolutional neural networks (CNNs) and one fully connected layer to get the output Q-values for 4 actions: up, down, left and right.
+We apply 2 convolutional neural networks (CNNs) and one fully connected layer to get the output $Q$-values for 4 actions: up, down, left and right.
 The first CNN uses 64 channels with 4 $\times$ 4 kernels and stride of 3.
 The next CNN uses 64 channels with 3 $\times$ 3 kernels and stride of 1.
-Then the layer is fully connected into size of 512.
-Then we fully connect the layer into size of the action space 4.
-After each layer, we apply rectified linear unit.
+Then the layer is fully connected into a size of 512.
+Then we fully connect the layer into a size of the action space 4.
+After each layer, we apply a rectified linear unit.

 We train the agent for a total of 200,000 steps.
 The agent performs $\epsilon$-greedy exploration. $\epsilon$ starts from 1 and is annealed to 0 at 200,000 steps in a quadratic manner: $\epsilon = \frac{1}{(200,000)^2}(\operatorname{step} - 200,000)^2 $.
 We use RMSProp optimizer with a learning rate of 0.001.
 The online-network is updated every 50 steps, the target network is updated every 2000 steps.
 The replay memory size is 30000 and we use minibatch size of 350.
-We use a discount factor $\gamma=0.9$ and a diffusion coefficient $\beta=1.0$.
+We use a discount factor $\gamma=0.9$ and a diffusion factor $\beta=1.0$.
 The agent plays the game until it reaches the goal or it stays in the maze for more than 1000 time steps.